yhakbar/ya/docs/config.md

 Hey ya!
 ```

-This would be equivalent to running:
+Would be equivalent to running:

 ```bash
 ❯ bash -c "echo \"Hey ya!\""